3rd Grade Creative Computing

 Digital Citizenship

-The theme of being respectful and safe when using devices and accounts weaves through classes.
-In addition to learning about responsible Scratch use, students also practice Digital Citizenship as they begin to other tools such as their new Google Drive accounts and our new Third and Fourth grade learning management system, Canvas.
-All Digital Citizenship activities reinforce password security and positive collaboration.
+The theme of being respectful and safe when using devices and accounts weaves throughout the classes.
+In addition to learning about being a responsible member of the Scratch community, students also practice Digital Citizenship as they begin to use a new Friends Seminary Google Drive account.

 Choice